 Expedition Thailand was now in its second phase and I was on a plane to Phuket, then a one hour taxi ride to the ferry, and a 90 minute ferry ride to the Phi Phi Islands.
 This archipelago was made famous by the movie “The Beach” which used Maya Bay as their primary location.
 The movie put these islands on the travel map and the visitors have increased exponentially.
 The Phi Phi Islands are much more than just the “The Beach” and worth a visit.
 Before I knew it, my four-day visit to the islands was over and it was time to make the long way back to Bangkok, again.
 I spent one more night in the city, basically a layover before my morning flight to Bali.
 I stayed in the downtown area hoping to see the famed nightlife of the city.
 It rained this night and I decided to stay in.
 I was also tired from the long road and previous day’s activities.
 My night out in the city will have to wait for another time.

 (for a more detailed account of my experiences, click the link: Thailand)

 The next morning brought the end of a magical time in Thailand.
-I had high expectations and my time here, and the experiences I gained, exceeded these lofty expectations.
+I had high expectations of my time here and the experiences I gained and they exceeded these lofty expectations.
 Thailand is filled with so many locations of interest, I would truly love to return for another expedition.